harshitmahapatra/LoRaWANWalker/Project/reports/To-Do.md

 ## Reliability
 To measure reliability we will use the walker for 30 minutes and calculate the percentage of times the sensor data got stored in the server’s database

+# MEGA EXPERIMENT (30 minutes)

+- monitor energy with usb thingy
+- use all the sensors (consistency)
+- use max's watch